codecentric/helm-charts/charts/keycloak/README.md

 ## Upgrading

+### From chart < 13.0.0

+* Keycloak is updated to 14.0.0

+Note that this might not be a seamless upgrade, because the clustering with older Keycloak versions might not work due to incompatible infinispan versions.

 ### From chart < 12.0.0

 * Keycloak is updated to 13.0.1

-Note that this might not be a a seamless upgrade, because the clustering with older Keycloak versions might not work due to incompatible infinispan versions.
+Note that this might not be a seamless upgrade, because the clustering with older Keycloak versions might not work due to incompatible infinispan versions.

 One way to perform the upgrade is to run:
 ```
 kubectl delete sts <RELEASE_NAME>-keycloak && helm upgrade --install
 ```
-That all replicas are restarted in the same version.
+This ensures that all replicas are restarted with the same version.
 Note that all sessions are lost in this case, and users might need to login again.

 ### From chart < 11.0.0